These notes are to help those parents/carers who are considering the possibility of educating their child or children at home.

 No. But the Local Authority (LA) has a responsibility to make sure that your child's education meets the requirements of the Education Act.

 If your child is on a school register and not attending, then that non-attendance will be followed up by school and an Education Welfare Officer.
 It remains YOUR responsibility to notify the school.

 Under Section 7 of the 1996 Act parents of children not attending a school need "to cause (the child) to receive efficient full time education suitable to his (or her) age, ability and aptitude and to any special educational needs he (or she) may have either by regular attendance at school or otherwise".

 No. You do not have a legal duty to provide your child with the National Curriculum Although you may find it useful to know what it is and to follow it if practical.
 It will provide you with a useful framework for levels of achievement across the subjects.
 It will also help if your child returns to school in the future.

 Currently, those subjects included in the National Curriculum are English, Mathematics and Science as core subjects with Technology, History, Geography, Art, Music, Physical Education, Modern Foreign Languages (from age 11) and Religious Education (unless parents exercise their right to withdraw a child).

 Many of the commercially produced workbooks available from bookshops now relate their content to the National Curriculum.

 No. Full time does not mean necessarily working school hours or working for 25 hours a week.
-The LA will want to see how you are going to organise your days and that sufficient time is being spent in study each week.

 There is no one approach or style than can be recommended, but it should be as active and practical as possible.
 Great importance should be placed on reading and mathematics and a programme of educational visits should also be planned.
 You can make use of educational broadcasts but need to prepare well in advance and ensure that you plan follow-up work after the broadcast.
 Be varying in the style and content of the education; it will be more enjoyable for you and your child/children.